 Learn more about our OmniScan MX2 solutions.

-This second generation OmniScan MX2 increases testing efficiencies, ensuring superior manual and advanced AUT application performance with faster setups, test cycles, and reporting, in addition to universal compatibility with all phased array and ultrasound modules: past, present and future.
-Designed for NDT leaders, this high-end, scalable platform delivers true next-generation NDT performance.
+This second generation OmniScan MX2 increases testing efficiency, ensuring superior, advanced AUT application performance with faster setups, test cycles, and reporting, in addition to universal compatibility with more than 10 phased array and ultrasound modules.
+Designed for NDT experts, this high-end, scalable platform delivers true next-generation NDT performance.

 The OmniScan MX2 offers a high acquisition rate and new powerful software features for efficient manual and automated inspection performance—all in a portable, modular instrument.